 If you’re like most Americans, you’ve become increasingly concerned about online security and privacy.
 When we see huge corporations like Anthem Insurance and Sony Pictures getting hacked, it definitely raises concerns.
 Let’s not forget the breaches that happen every day and affect average people.
-Intivix offers clients many IT security solutions as part of our services, but we have additional tips for people to protect themselves at work and home.
+Intivix offers clients many IT security solutions as part of our services, but we have additional tips for people to protect themselves at work and at home.

-Best Practices at Work
+Best Practices for Work

 Here is what we recommend for secure computer and internet use while at work:

 - When you’re away from your desk, always lock your computer.
 Use a screensaver lock, which clients typically receive as part of their Intivix service.

 - Choose complex passwords that are at least 9 characters long, and combine letters, numbers, and symbols.
 This makes it harder to guess, unlike the common “1-2-3-4-5-6”.